RemotecraftProject/RemotecraftApp/README.md

 - [License](#license)

 ## How it works
-If you don't have an actual server to run against, just run the mock build type.
+If you don't have an actual server to run against, just run the *mockDebug* build variant.
 No extra stuff needed.

 Otherwise: <br />
 1. Run Minecraft on your computer, with a previously installed version of the **Remotecraft Forge Mod** (currently unavailable) found [here](https://github.com/RemotecraftProject/RemotecraftMod). <br />
-2. Run the Android app. <br />
+2. Run the Android app (using a *prod* flavor) <br />
 3. Make sure the computer running the game and the Android device running the app are both in the same WiFi network. <br />
 4. Profit!